 However, the program can be used for any phonon mode in a crystal whether or not it is Raman- or infrared-active.

-The program is described in an article in press
+The program is described in an open-access article

 in Zeitschrift fuer Kristallographie by Angel and co-authors,